How to Find a Wholesaler for Your Retail Business

 7. Ask for Referrals From Local Business Networks

 Ask for referrals from local connections and business networks.
 The beauty of being part of a professional network, like a Chamber of Commerce, is being able to reach out directly to other business owners with various expertise.
-Connect with these experts and ask if they can recommend specific suppliers; they will usually have a list of accredited suppliers that they would be more than willing to endorse.
+Connect with these experts and ask if they can recommend specific suppliers; they’ll usually have a list of accredited suppliers they’d be more than willing to endorse.

 Most cities and large towns have one or more local professional networks, such as: